Kabam: Games developed by 3rd parties and distributed by Kabam

 Release date denotes when a game is first available to play, including closed and open beta releases.

-For games that are developed by other studios and distributed by Kabam, the shutdown date is when Kabam discontinued their support of the games.
+For games that are developed by other studios and distributed by Kabam, the shutdown date is when Kabam discontinued its support of the games.
 Those games may still be distributed by other publishers, or available to play on servers hosted by companies other than Kabam.